 Hi.
-My name is Josef Nguyen (he/him/his), and I am an assistant professor in the School of Arts, Technology, and Emerging Communication at The University of Texas at Dallas.
+My name is Josef Nguyen (he/him/his), and I am an assistant professor of critical media studies in the School of Arts, Technology, and Emerging Communication at The University of Texas at Dallas.

-I previously earned a Ph.D. in English from the University of California, Davis (2016) as well as an M.S. in Information and Computer Science from the University of California, Irvine, with concentration in Arts Computation Engineering (2009).
+I earned my Ph.D. in English from the University of California, Davis (2016) and an M.S. in Information and Computer Science with concentration in Arts Computation Engineering from the University of California, Irvine (2009).

-My main interests include but are not limited to:
+My areas of interest include but are not limited to:

 - creative labor and the creative economy